jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 	# Start the instance watcher ready to block ports 80 and 443 if the instance is placed in draining state
 	systemctl enable cs-instance-watcher
 	systemctl start cs-instance-watcher

+> **Note: The tool can be safely left installed and started on any CloneSquad or non-CloneSquad managed EC2 instances.**

 ### Configuration